johnLeavell/dpi-notes/writings/iterm_gist.md

-These are some of the keyboard shortcuts I use in iTerm, a popular terminal emulator for macOS.
-By using these shortcuts, I'm able to navigate through my terminal windows quickly and efficiently, which helps me be more productive.
+These are some of the keyboard shortcuts I use in [iTerm2](https://iterm2.com/), a popular terminal emulator for macOS.
+By using these shortcuts (not all of them....), I'm able to navigate through my terminal windows quickly and efficiently, which helps me be more productive.

-# iTerm Keyboard Shortcuts
+# iTerm2 Keyboard Shortcuts

 ## General